ammrgamal/qiq-chat/structure.md

 ---

-*End of Structure – ready for copy into VS Code or GitHub repo.*
+*End of Structure – see also: `docs/ARCHITECTURE.md` for implementation details.*